Conversation Interface

 • Larger values (0.7–1.0):

-• Considers a wider range of vocabulary choices
+• Consider a broader range of word choices

-• Suitable for creative writing and other scenarios requiring diverse expressions
+• Suitable for scenarios requiring diverse expression, such as creative writing

-• It is recommended to experiment to find the most suitable parameter combination for a specific application scenario.
+• It is recommended to find the parameter combination most suitable for your application scenario through experimentation

-• The above content is for reference and conceptual understanding only.
-The given parameter ranges may not be suitable for all models.
-Please refer to the model's documentation for specific parameter recommendations.
+• The above content is for reference and understanding concepts only.
+The given parameter ranges may not be suitable for all models; refer to the parameter recommendations in the relevant model documentation.

 Context Window

-The number of messages to retain in the context.
-A larger value means a longer context and consumes more tokens:
+The number of messages to keep in context.
+The larger the value, the longer the context and the more tokens consumed:

-• 10: For complex tasks requiring longer memory (e.g., tasks that generate long texts step by step according to a writing outline, needing to ensure logical coherence of the generated context)
+• >10: complex tasks that require longer memory (e.g., step-by-step long-form generation according to an outline, where you need to ensure logical coherence in generated context)

-The maximum number of Tokens for a single response.
-In large language models, max token is a key parameter that directly affects the quality and length of the model's generated responses.
+Maximum per-response Tokens In large language models, max tokens is a key parameter that directly affects the quality and length of generated answers.

-For example, when testing if a model is connected after filling in the key in CherryStudio, you only need to know if the model returns a message correctly, not specific content.
-In this case, setting MaxToken to 1 is sufficient.
+For example: In CherryStudio, after filling in the key to test whether the model is connected, you only need to know whether the model returns a message correctly and not any specific content.
+In such cases, set MaxToken to 1.

-Most models have a MaxToken limit of 32k Tokens, but there are also 64k, or even more.
-You need to check the corresponding introduction page for details.
+Most models have a MaxToken upper limit of 32k tokens.
+There are also 64k or even more; check the corresponding introduction page for details.

-How much to set depends on your needs.
-Of course, you can also refer to the following suggestions.
+How much to set depends on your needs; you can also refer to the following suggestions.

 Streaming Output (Stream)

-Streaming output is a data processing method that allows data to be transmitted and processed in a continuous stream, rather than sending all data at once.
-This method allows data to be processed and output immediately after it is generated, greatly improving real-time performance and efficiency.
+Streaming output is a data processing method that allows data to be transmitted and processed as a continuous stream, rather than sending all data at once.
+This allows data to be processed and output immediately upon generation, greatly improving real-time performance and efficiency.

-When disabled (non-streaming): The model generates information and then outputs the entire paragraph at once (imagine receiving a message on WeChat);
+When off (non-streaming): the model outputs the entire segment at once after finishing generating the message (imagine receiving a message in WeChat);

-When enabled: It outputs character by character.
-You can think of it as the large model sending you each character as soon as it generates it, until all are sent.
+When on: output character by character; you can understand it as the large model sending each character to you as soon as it generates it, until it’s all sent.

-If certain special models do not support streaming output, this switch needs to be turned off, such as o1-mini, which initially only supported non-streaming.
+If certain special models do not support streaming output, you need to turn this off, such asinitiallyonly supporting non-streaming for o1-mini, etc.

 Custom Parameters

-Adds additional request parameters to the request body, such as presence_penalty and other fields.
-Generally, most people won't need this.
+Add extra request parameters in the request body, such as presence_penalty and other fields, which most people generally won’t need.

-Each model provider may have its own unique parameters.
-You need to look for usage instructions in the provider's documentation.
+Each model provider has more or less their own unique parameters.
+You need to look in the provider’s documentation for usage methods.

 • Custom parameters have higher priority than built-in parameters.
 That is, if a custom parameter duplicates a built-in parameter, the custom parameter will override the built-in parameter.

-• Setting Parameter Name:undefined can exclude a parameter.
+• Use Parameter name: undefined to exclude a parameter.

 Last updated